How to Save Money at Your Local County Fair

 It’s the summertime and that means that county fairs are going on all around the country.
 We recently headed to the Santa Barbara County Fair, which actually takes place in Santa Maria, and it was a lot of fun!
 We love to take our kids to the fair, but with 6 kids, it can get really expensive really fast!
 That’s why we use these tips so we can have a good time and save money at the fair.
-While this post is featuring the Santa Barbara County Fair, you can really use these tips to save money at any fair!
+While this post is featuring the Santa Barbara County Fair, you can really use these tips to save money at your county fair!

 Go on Discount Ticket Day.
 A lot of times, county fairs will have different days with specials going on.
 The Santa Barbara County Fair has a Half Price Ticket Day (with $1.00 rides), a Senior Discount Day and a Military Day (free admission all day for Active Duty Military and Law Enforcement Officers).
 This year, we went on the Half Price Ticket Day and it was great!
 Not only was it half price admission to get into the fair, but the rides were all $1.00 each (which was basically one ticket that day).
 The average cost of each ride was normally anywhere from $3 to $6 a ride normally!

 Eat before you go to the fair.
 Fair food can get pretty expensive, so it’s a good idea to eat before you go to the fair.
 That doesn’t mean you won’t buy any fair food, but it will be less than if you went in hungry!
 We like to get different foods and then share them amongst ourselves.
 We especially like the pretzels, kettle corn, ice cream and hot dogs.
+This is an easy way to save at your county fair.

 Fill up water bottles at the fair.
 Like any amusement park, water bottles are crazy expensive.
 For instance, we pay $2.79 for a huge case of bottled water at Costco, but at the fair, you’ll pay $3.75 for one of those bottles.
 While some fairs won’t let you bring in water bottles, we suggest you buy one or two at the fair and then fill them up at the water fountains around the fairgrounds so you don’t get dehydrated in the heat.